-There are some very strict safety regulations in america that attempt to insure the protection of toys which are sold.
-But despite the strict regulations there are occasions from time to time where unsafe toys make it into the market.
+There are some very strict safety regulations in the usa that attempt to insure the safety of toys which can be sold.
+But despite having the strict regulations there are occasions from time to time where unsafe toys allow it to be into the market.

-As a whole the regulations which are in place to ensure toy safety have already been very successful.
-When compared to the amount of toys that are in love with the market each year there were very few incidents that had been caused by unsafe or defective toys.
-Most accidents come from improper usage or common accident such as tripping on them.
+All together the regulations which might be in place to ensure toy safety have already been very successful.
+When compared to the quantity of toys that are deeply in love with the market each year there have been very few incidents which are caused by unsafe or defective toys.
+Most accidents are caused by improper usage or common accident like tripping on them.

-In the few cases where defective or unsafe toys have actually managed to get into the market these folks were recalled fairly quickly.
-However this is no reason for parents not let their guard down when choosing toys.
+In the few cases where defective or unsafe toys have actually made it into the market these were recalled fairly quickly.
+However is no reason for parents not let their guard down when buying toys.

-Check The Label: Safety Labels Are A Must
+Check The Label: Safety Labels Certainly are a Must

-The first thing that ought to be checked when buying a toy is whether or not is has the appropriate safety labels.
-The primary label in the United States is that of the Consumer Product Safety Commission which signifies that the toy meets the minimum safety standards.
+The first thing that needs to be checked when buying a toy is if is has the appropriate safety labels.
+The primary label in the United States is of the Consumer Product Safety Commission which shows that the toy meets the minimum safety standards.

-The following important labels to find when shopping for toys could be age labels.
+The next important labels to watch out for when shopping for toys would be age labels.
 It is wise to follow age guidelines, because they are an essential part of toy safety.

 Most toys have age labels, even when they are not legally required.
-Any toy which is not suitable for children under Three years must have a visible label stating so.
+Any toy which is not suitable for children under 36 months must have a visible label stating so.

-Though, generally speaking most toys give guidance about what age group they are created for.
-These guidelines let you know what age group will benefit the best from the toy, with regards to development, fun, and understanding.
-Here's a brief guide of different kinds of toys and what age group they are meant for:
+Though, generally speaking most toys give guidance about what age group they are designed for.
+These guidelines let you know what age group will benefit the most from the toy, with regards to development, fun, and understanding.
+Here is a brief guide of kinds of toys along with what age group they are designed for:

 Under three years

-Because of this age group the greatest threat that toys pose is often a choking hazard.
-Most everything an infant or toddler gets their on the job, ends up in their mouth.
-Because of this, very small toys or toys with small parts are particularly unsuitable.
-Be sure to keep marbles and small balls or buttons from their reach; be careful with inflatable toys and balloons; and steer clear of toys with pointy or sharp edges.
+For this age group the greatest threat that toys pose is really a choking hazard.
+Most everything a baby or toddler gets their face to face, ends up in their mouth.
+That is why, very small toys or toys with small parts are especially unsuitable.
+Be sure to keep marbles and small balls or buttons out of their reach; be careful with inflatable toys and balloons; and prevent toys with pointy or sharp edges.

 3 to 5 years

-Children of this age are packed with discovery and are capable of playing with more sophisticated toys.
-However, you should still be cautious as certain toys could still pose a hazard to them.
-Avoid toys constructed with thin plastic which may break and cause injury yet still watch for small parts that they will still be tempted to place in their mouth.
+Children of this age are brimming with discovery and are capable of playing with more sophisticated toys.
+However, you ought to be cautious as certain toys could still pose a threat to them.
+Avoid toys made out of thin plastic that could break and cause injury whilst still being watch for small parts that they're going to still be tempted to put in their mouth.

 Six to 12 years

-By this age children can safely play with just about any toy they are given.
+By this age children will be able to safely play with just about any toy they are given.
 However, always read hazard warnings and instruction pamphlets for maintenance guides.
-For instance, if you buy a trampoline you simply must carry out maintenance onto it on a regular basis.
-If you buy a bicycle or skateboard on your child, you should also buy appropriate protective gear.
-Always make sure you get the right size ride on toy for your child, so he/she are designed for and enjoy what he/she is offered.
+As an example, if you buy a trampoline you need to carry out maintenance into it on a regular basis.
+If you buy a bicycle or skateboard for the child, you should also buy appropriate protective equipment.
+Always make sure you get the right size ride on toy for the child, so he/she are designed for and enjoy what he/she emerges.

-Things can get just a little complicated when you have kids of varying ages.
-When you have lots of different toys which might be suitable for varying ages you will need to stay vigilant.
-To begin with, you should teach older kids to keep their toys away from younger children, especially when they contain small parts and/or are breakable.
-It's also best if you do not put different age appropriate toys into one toy bin.
-Use a separate box for every child and make sure they do not swap out toys.
-To keep organized, you should follow and separate depending on the age labels on the toys.
+Things can get a bit complicated when you have kids of varying ages.
+If you have lots of different toys that are suitable for varying ages you need to stay vigilant.
+First of all, you should teach teens to keep their toys out of reach of younger children, especially when they contain small parts and/or are breakable.
+It is usually best if you do not put different age appropriate toys into one toy bin.
+Have a very separate box for each child and make sure they do not swap out toys.
+To hold organized, you should follow and separate depending on the age labels on the toys.

-In general it's a good idea to be organized and keep toys in order.
-Having toys available the house is a common reason behind accidents.
-If you have kids of varying ages, this is often dangerous and allow smaller children to access toys not created for their age group.
-Remember that children are intended to play with the toys, but all maintenance, like changing of batteries should be carried out by an adult.
+In general it is a good idea to be organized and toys in order.
+Having toys lying around the house is a common source of accidents.
+If you have kids of varying ages, this could be dangerous and allow smaller children to get at toys not designed for their age group.
+Understand that children are intended to enjoy the toys, but all maintenance, like changing of batteries ought to be carried out by an adult.

-Toy safety labels offer an important safeguard against dangerous toys reaching our children, but it is just as vital that you use your own good sense.
-Before purchasing a toy, examine it thoroughly yourself to make sure that it is sturdy and well constructed.
-Check for any sharp edges or pointy corners, particularly when buying toys for younger kids.
-For example, if you are investing in a stuffed animal make sure all stitching is protected and small stuff like the eyes or nose will not likely come off easily.
+Toy safety labels offer an important safeguard against dangerous toys reaching our youngsters, but it is just as crucial that you use your own wise practice.
+Before purchasing a toy, examine it thoroughly yourself to make sure that it is sturdy and well made.
+Check for any sharp edges or pointy corners, especially when buying toys for younger children.
+For example, if you are purchasing a stuffed animal make sure all stitching is secure and small stuff like the eyes or nose will not likely come off easily.

-If your kid has an accident having a toy or you suspect a toy is possibly damaging, you should take immediate action.
-The initial step is to take the toy from the reach of all children.
-When the child is cared for and the immediate danger is long gone, you should report the toy on the appropriate authorities.
-You simply must keep the toy safe for examination and you need to also try to provide details of where and when you bought the toy.
+If your child has an accident using a toy or you suspect a toy is possibly damaging, you should take immediate action.
+The first step is to take the toy out of the reach of all children.
+Once the child is maintained and the immediate danger has gone by, you should report the toy on the appropriate authorities.
+You will have to keep the toy safe for examination and you ought to also try to provide specifics of where and when you bought the toy.
 You should regularly check online for toy recalls.
-This way you can remove a very damaging toy before any incident occurs.
+By doing this you can remove a very damaging toy before any incident occurs.